 • Extreme mood swings

-If learners believe someone they know is at risk of suicide, they should speak with a facilitator, staff member, family member, or contact one of the agency contact numbers listed on this page immediately.
+If learners believe someone they know is at risk of suicide, they should immediately speak with an educational facilitator, staff member, or family member or contact one of the agencies listed on this page.

 Our Values